 We first consider four previously studied short-lived lakes in the area.
 The Kashkasuu (2006), western Zyndan (2008), Jeruy (2013), and Karateke (2014) lakes appeared in May-June and expanded in area until June-July, then all had relatively large drainage events leading to serious damages (Narama et al., 2010a, 2018).
-This timing of lake appearance suggests an ice-tunnel closure that is caused by the freezing of stored water during winter or deposition of ice-debris mixture as sketched in Fig. 11a (Popov, 1987; Narama et al., 2010a, 2018).
+This timing of lake appearance suggests an ice-tunnel

+- 235 closure that is caused by the freezing of stored water during winter or deposition of ice-debris mixture as sketched in Fig. 11a (Popov, 1987; Narama et al., 2010a, 2018).
 We call this the deposition-freezing type of ice-tunnel closure.

-- In contrast, Korumdu lake appeared during July-August (except in 2016) and produced relatively little drainage during emptying.
+In contrast, Korumdu lake appeared during July-August (except in 2016) and produced relatively little drainage during emptying.
 This different appearance time might reflect a different formation process.
-As we observed subsidence and downwasting changing the lake basin (Fig. 9), the blockages of the outlet ice-tunnel at its entrance or interior were likely caused by deposition of ice-debris mixture from thermal erosion.
-This type of blockage (deposition-collapse closure-type) is sketched in Fig. 11b.
-The water level fluctuations supports this mechanism.
+As we observed subsidence and downwasting changing the lake basin (Fig. 9), the blockages of the outlet ice-tunnel at its entrance or interior were likely - 240 caused by deposition of ice-debris mixture from thermal erosion.
+This type of blockage (deposition-collapse type) is sketched in Fig. 11b.
+The water level fluctuations support this mechanism.
 The fluctuations of lake water level and discharge spikes reveal changes in the ice-tunnel morphology (Fig. 6d).
-A sudden blockage of an outlet ice-tunnel can cause a rapid - 255 increase in water level within a few weeks.
+A sudden blockage of an outlet ice-tunnel can cause a rapid increase in water level within a few weeks.
 Also, the water level increase was sporadic, indicating that the outlet ice-tunnel was not completely closed, the blockage was temporary, and the size of the ice-tunnel is small.
-As a result, lake drainages can occur any time in summer, depending on how the outlet ice-tunnel responds to changes in water pressure or deposition of ice-debris mixture through melting processes.
+As a result, lake drainages can occur - 245 any time in summer, depending on how the outlet ice-tunnel responds to changes in water pressure or deposition of ice-debris mixture through melting processes.

-In the northern Teskey Range, the Toguz-Bulak glacial lake appeared in June and disappeared in September every year from the lake, but its incoming glacial runoff controls its behaviour, such as its area.
-Thus, as for short-lived glacial lakes with surface drainage channels like Toguz-Bulak, the evolution of the glacier mass balance during summer (amount of snow and ice melt flowing into the lake) also plays an important role for the formation and evolution of short-lived glacial lakes having a subsurface outlet ice-tunnel Thus, in addition to the closure of deposition, the lake-area changes during summer is also likely
+In the northern Teskey Range, the Toguz-Bulak glacial lake appeared in June and disappeared in September every year from 2010 through 2019 due to the inflow of glacier meltwater (Daiyrov et al., 2020).
+This lake has a surface drainage channel from the lake, but its incoming glacial runoff controls its behaviour, such as its area.
+Thus, as for short-lived glacial lakes with

+250 surface drainage channels like Toguz-Bulak, the evolution of the glacier mass balance during summer (amount of snow and ice melt flowing into the lake) also plays an important role for the formation and evolution of short-lived glacial lakes having a subsurface outlet ice-tunnel.